Moycullen (civil parish)

 Moycullen (Maigh Cuilinn) is a Gaeltacht civil parish in the ancient barony of the same name.
 It is located in the western shore of Lough Corrib in County Galway, Ireland and is around 4 mi north-west of the city of Galway on the road to Oughterard.
 The parish contains 27,294 statute acres.
 According to Lewis's survey of 1837, "The land is of very indifferent quality; and there is a large quantity of reclaimable waste and bog.".
 The parish gets its name from the church, now in ruins, that is situated around 1 mi to the east of the village, in the townland of Moycullen itself.

-Settlements in the parish include the eponymous village of the same name and the village of Spiddal.
+Settlements in the parish include the village of the same name and the village of Spiddal.

 Townlands

 There are 76 townlands in the parish.

 Catholic parish

-There is a Catholic parish of the same name that is part of the Roman Catholic Diocese of Galway, Kilmacduagh and Kilfenora that is roughly co-extensive with the civil parish.
+The Catholic parish of Moycullen, which is part of the Roman Catholic Diocese of Galway, Kilmacduagh and Kilfenora, is roughly co-extensive with the civil parish.

-The "Church of the Immaculate Conception" is located in the village.
+The main parish church, the Church of the Immaculate Conception, is located in Moycullen village.